NSW Work Injury Claim

 What usually makes a CRPS dispute stronger?

 The strongest CRPS files are not built on pain language alone.
 They connect diagnosis, treatment history, and functional decline with careful objective findings.
-That means clear Budapest-criteria evidence, a consistent timeline after the original injury, specialist pain or rehabilitation opinions, and a direct response to any insurer IME that tries to downgrade the condition.
+That means clear diagnostic evidence, a consistent timeline after the original injury, specialist pain or rehabilitation opinions, and evidence addressing the specific conclusions in any insurer medical report.

 If the insurer is disputing causation, treatment, or work capacity at the same time, you should also reviewunfair IME report strategy,treatment denial disputes, andwork capacity decisions.